Discover Norway through scenic film locations

 The building features futuristic architecture and a gleaming white marble facade.
 Apart from being the perfect location for a Nolan film, it has served as the venue for the Norwegian National Opera & Ballet since 2008.
 The roof is freely accessible to visitors and offers a beautiful view of the city and the Oslofjord.

-When you are in the Bjørvika area, you should also pause to admire a new building right next to the opera: the Deichman Library, which opened in June 2020.
-In addition to an extensive book collection, it has both a cinema, wonderful play areas for the kids, a gift shop, restaurant, and more.
+When you are in the Bjørvika area, you should also pause to visit a new building right next to the opera: the Deichman Library, which opened in June 2020.
+In addition to an extensive book collection, it is home to a cinema, wonderful play areas for the kids, a gift shop, restaurant, and more.

 7. No Time to Die

 James Bond’s latest adventure, No Time to Die, is another film that was hotly anticipated prior to its release.
-It was the last time that Daniel Craig played the role of agent 007.
-In this film, James Bond has already retired to Jamaica when he is suddenly tasked with the risky mission of saving a scientist.
+It was the final outing for Daniel Craig in the role of 007.
+In the film, James Bond has already retired to Jamaica when he is suddenly tasked with the risky mission of saving a scientist.

 In the film, you can see a girl fleeing from a masked man on a frozen lake.
 This quiet lake is called Langvann and is located near Hakadal, a village in Viken County, north of Oslo.
 The lake is a one-hour hike through the forest from Hakadal’s train station.

-Storseisundbrua, the longest bridge on the route, is particularly impressive and the most iconic landmark on this Norwegian Scenic Route.
+Storseisundbrua, the longest bridge on the route, is particularly impressive and the most famous landmark on the Norwegian Scenic Route.

 8. Ex Machina